 He had some experience of being alone and camping out.
 He had found

-rocks that he started fires with, friction cells.
+rocks that he started fires with -- friction cells.
 The mii-sw^m-mi-ah-sIn

-rocks havefriction so hard rubbing together that they ignite the wood
+rocks have friction so hard that rubbing together they ignite the wood

 for fire.
 He started fires with friction rocks and bark and old rotten